42Crunch/vscode-openapi/README.md

 # OpenAPI extension for Visual Studio Code

 This [Visual Studio Code](https://code.visualstudio.com/) (VS Code) [extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) adds rich support for the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (OAS) (formerly known as Swagger Specification) in JSON or YAML format.
-The features include, for example, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, static security analysis, and more!
+The features include, for example, SwaggerUI and ReDoc preview,IntelliSense, linting, schema enforcement, code navigation, definition links, snippets, static security analysis, and more!

 The extension also integrates with [API Contract Security Audit](https://docs.42crunch.com/latest/content/concepts/api_contract_security_audit.htm) by 42Crunch, so that you can check the quality of your API definition directly in VS Code.